Last Updated on April 18, 2023 by Admin

 What is an Estimation Engineer?

-Estimation engineers are responsible for preparing cost estimates for engineering projects.
+Estimation engineers, also called construction estimators, prepare cost estimates for engineering projects.
 They work with clients and project managers to determine the scope of work, gather information about the project, and develop cost estimates.

 They work with various data to develop cost estimates, including project plans, blueprints, and specifications.